FAN TOURISM / CINEPHILE PILGRIMAGE IN THAILAND & SEA

 PROJECT ACTIVITIES

 Thailand and Southeast Asia (SEA) more broadly, significantly relies on tourism for a larger part of its economy.
 Recently, the phenomenon of “fan tourism” has become a key point of debate following the success of transnational films from The Beach (2000, USA) to Lost in Thailand (2012, China) and the specific form of tourism that has resulted.
 SEA film trails (based on popular sites featured in films) have been established and are shared both on- and off-line for potential visitors.
 However, existing research has tended to focused on tourist behaviours and heritage conservation within specific national states.
 Questions related to transnational fandom and the socio-cultural implications of their tourism are highly under-explored.
-It is this important gap that this project will seek to tackle.
+It is this important gap that this project seeks to tackle.

 Collaborate with us